uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 ```

 **NOTES:**
-Some times, buckets created through `gen3` get populated with logs and other data, you may need to empty them before running the above commands.
-Otherwise, when you applying the plan it might fail to delete the bucket.
+Sometimes buckets created through `gen3` get populated with logs and other data.
+You may need to empty them before running the above commands.
+Otherwise, when applying the plan it might fail to delete the bucket.